Bring On the Lucie (Freda Peeple): Reception

 Classic Rock critic Rob Hughes rated "Bring on the Lucie (Freda Peeple)" as Lennon's 7th best political song, praising Lennon's vocal performance and David Spinozza's guitar groove, saying that "this anti-Vietnam address also acts as a scathing rebuttal of self-seeking politics."
 Ultimate Classic Rock critic Nick DeRiso rated it as Lennon's 7th greatest solo political song, praising David Spinozza's slide guitar and saying that the song "eviscerates lying politicians while making an impassioned call (stop the killing!) for the end of the ongoing Vietnam conflict."

 In the media

-Two versions of the song, both performed by Lennon, appear in the 2006 film, Children of Men.
+Two versions of the song, both performed by Lennon, appear in the 2006 film Children of Men.
 The standard version of the song (originally released on the Mind Games album) is heard during the course of the film, and an alternate version of the song, originally released on the 1998 John Lennon Anthology boxed set, is featured over the closing credits.
 The John Lennon Anthology version of the song also appears on the film's soundtrack along with a cover version by Junior Parker of "Tomorrow Never Knows," a song Lennon wrote for the Beatles album Revolver.

-The song is played during the closing credits of the 2022 Judd Apatow HBO documentary, George Carlin's American Dream.
+The song is also played during the closing credits of the 2022 Judd Apatow HBO documentary George Carlin's American Dream.